What you need to know

 The program was established in 1991 by former MIT President Charles M. Vest.
 The Fellows hail from every corner of the Institute and together, they form an academy of scholars committed to exceptional instruction and innovation in education.
 Vest noted:

 “Educational success at MIT depends, above all else, on the commitment and inventiveness of our faculty.
 Excellence in undergraduate teaching must be rewarded and encouraged.
 To this end, we are establishing an endowed program to recognize faculty members who have profoundly influenced our students through their sustained and significant contributions to teaching and curriculum development.”

 The MacVicar Faculty Fellows are selected through a competitive annual nomination process.
-They hail from all corners of the Institute and represent a diverse range of academic disciplines.
-Together, the Fellows form a small academy of scholars committed to exceptional instruction and innovation in education, embodying through their work the continuing promise of an MIT education for the future.
+They represent a diverse range of academic disciplines, embodying through their work the continuing promise of an MIT education for the future.

 Contact us at email@example.com with questions.